jamalkhan/bleak.Api/bleak.Api.Rest/README.md

 bleak.Api is a tool for managing API access using either REST or SOAP.

 RestManager is the main star.
-SOAP will return at a later date.
+SOAP will come back at a later date.

 Usage: